Tuesday, September 24, 2013

 Facts

 Norman's son was Christopher Mitchell, best known as Gunner "Parky" Parkin in It Ain't Half Hot Mum; Norman outlived his son by three weeks.
-Read about him on this tribute site (or buy the book!).
+They both died of liver cancer.

 Career highlights